Family of Kamala Harris: Ella Emhoff

 Ella Emhoff is the stepdaughter of Kamala Harris through her marriage to Doug Emhoff.
-She was born May 29, 1999, to Kerstin Emhoff and is named after jazz singer Ella Fitzgerald.
+She was born May 29, 1999, to Kerstin Emhoff and was named after jazz singer Ella Fitzgerald.
 In 2014, she was in the music video for Bo Burnham's song "Repeat Stuff".
 In 2018, Emhoff graduated from high school in Los Angeles where she was on the swim team.
 She is an artist majoring in apparel and textiles at Parsons School of Design.
 Emhoff calls Harris "Momala".
 She designed her inauguration day dress with designer Batsheva Hay.